gurcuff91/agi-chatbot/README.md

-You are an AI agent specialized in answering questions about Copa Airlines baggage policies and travel information.
+You are an AI agent specialized in answering questions about Copa Airlines baggage policies, travel information, and weather conditions.

 ### Knowledge Base